BearOnTheSnow/checky/README.md

 The programme converts your input to lowercase and compare the long checksums.
 It will output whether the file is damaged or not.
 Simple as that.<br/>
 <h4> What to do? </h4>
 Compile the above file to get an executable!
-<p>Checky was made in a Mingw and Dev C++ environment on Windows and g++ on Ubuntu(GNU/Linux).
+<p>Checky was made in a Visual Studio environment on Windows and g++ on Ubuntu(GNU/Linux).
 The above file can be compiled by installing Mingw on Windows systems and build-essentials on Linux distros.</p>
 <hr>